 “Kinfolk”

-Artist Tony WHLGN created this fun, imaginative piece on an exterior wall of the Old Goat restaurant, a popular Alger Heights destination.
+Artist Tony WHLGN created this fun, imaginative piece on an exterior wall of The Old Goat restaurant, a popular Alger Heights destination.
 The mural tells the tale of “a nurturing community of different cultural backgrounds and togetherness.”

 “You Belong”